Short-term rental accommodations

 - allow a maximum of six patrons at one time

-- have one dedicated on-site parking space
+- have one off-street parking space

 Review the current zoning bylaw